 It Is Well: An Ode To Karabo is Johannesburg based Lebo Thoka’s first venture into fine art photography.
-The 21 year old photographer has undertaken to create the body of work as a means to mediate dialogue and action.
+The 21 year old photographer has undertaken to create the body of work as a means to mediate dialogue and action towards femicidal violence and gender relations.
 The series hosts self-portraits wherein the artist pays tribute to South African women who have in one way or another been subject to femicidal violence.

 The works re-iterate the necessity of recognising women as self-existing members of the community.
-They stress the value of a woman independent of socio-economic, racial and other additives; women cannot be validated by body or institution.
-The Madonna-esque works engage this notion of value.
-They decry the moral decay of contemporary South Africa where gender based violence and abuse is concerned.
+They stress a woman independent of socio-economic, racial positioning and other additives; women cannot be validated by body or institution.
+The Madonna-esque decry a moral decay of contemporary South Africa where gender-based violence and abuse is concerned.
 Thoka appeals to the recognition of a woman outside of a relational context, more specifically away from her relation to male counterparts.
-The dark and often mournful images take light reassurance from biblical Mary to engage that which is oftentimes unacknowledged or unseen of the woman to whom femicide becomes a reality.
-That which was, is and remains to heal after the trauma.
+The dark, mournful images take light reassurance from biblical Mary to engage that which is oftentimes unacknowledged or unseen of the woman to whom femicide becomes a reality.

-Thoka’s portraits realise an elegant and resilient Mary.
-She is not without embattlement and trauma; yet beats a confident, if not regal, presence.
+Thoka’s portraits realise an elegant and resilient figure.
+She is not without embattlement and trauma but beats a confident, if not regal, presence.
 In the midst of calamity and destruction, she remains bold.
 Beholden only to an unsung spirit.
-Be that as it may, she continually engages a toxic environment where men would continually want to beat her to submission and serving a secondary spatial-temporal citizenship.
-With seeming ease and quiet, her own soul is resolutely divine and imperishable despite her circumstances.
-The body, however, has become a memorial to modernities in a state of perpetual civil war against her; revering neither body nor being.
+Be that as it may, Thoka’s figures recall a toxic environment characterised by violence against her body.
+With seeming ease and quiet, her own soul is resolutely divine and imperishable despite her circumstance.
+The body, however, has become a memorial to modernities in a state of perpetual civil war against her; revering neither frame nor being.

 David Krut Bookstores, Parkwood is proud show this highly necessary body of work as our first bookstore feature for 2018.
 It Is Well: An Ode To Karabo will open on Wednesday the 28th February 2018 followed by an open discussion on Saturday the 17th March.